At popular Minneapolis bakery Rustica, a founder returns, and a Southdale outlet gets ready to open

 "I brought him in to run the whole business," said Hoyt.
 "We've known each other for 25 years, and we got to talking about what Rustica could look like, post-COVID-19."

-“Larger” would be one word to describe that appearance.
-On Monday, Rustica will open the doors on its Southdale location.
+"Larger" would be one word to describe that appearance.
+Rustica opened the doors on its Southdale location Monday.

-The operation in the Edina shopping mall will feature the same menu that’s currently being offered at the Rustica mother ship: breads, breakfast pasties, cookies, a small array of desserts (éclairs, cream puffs, banana bread, bouchon) and a few grab-and-go sandwiches, as well as a full line of espresso, pour-over and drip coffees.
-The Southdale coffee bar will also include a few tap lines, featuring beverages from Northstar Kombucha, Jinx Tea and Dogwood Coffee cold brew.
+The operation in the Edina shopping mall features the same menu currently being offered at the Rustica mother ship: breads, breakfast pastries, cookies, a small array of desserts (éclairs, cream puffs, banana bread, bouchon) and a few grab-and-go sandwiches, as well as a full line of espresso, pour-over and drip coffees.
+The Southdale coffee bar also includes a few tap lines, featuring beverages from Northstar Kombucha, Jinx Tea and Dogwood Coffee cold brew.

 The interior's original 60-seat setup has been reconfigured for a maximum capacity of 20, and there will be outdoor seating for 16.